 History & Culture

-Did you know that this vast expanse of land known as the Tularosa Basin has attracted people for over 10,000 years?
-From atlatls to missiles, the glistening gypsum dunefield of White Sands has witnessed the steady advancement of human history and the people that have called this place home for thousands of years.
+Did you know that this vast expanse of land, known as the Tularosa Basin, has attracted people for over 10,000 years?
+From atlatls to missiles, the glistening gypsum dunefield of White Sands has witnessed the steady advancement of human history, technology, and engineering.
+For thousands of years the people have called this place home.

 Over 10,000 years ago the first people came to White Sands National Monument in search of food, water, and shelter.
 In more recent times, Spanish explorers and miners came to the basin in pursuit of salt, gypsum, and other resources.
 Ranchers also took advantage of the expansive grasslands in the basin until the bombing of Pearl Harbor during World War II, which caused the U.S. Military to see the value of using the basin for scientific research and technological development.

 Each generation of visitors to the Tularosa Basin and White Sands National Monument have left their mark.
 Today monument visitors can experience some of the most iconic historic places associated with the basin’s rich history.
 These places include the monument’s historic district, which is listed in the National Register of Historic Places, as well as the historic Lucero Ranch on the western shoreline of Lake Lucero.
 Visitors interested in learning more about the Tularosa Basin’s military history can also visit the White Sands Missile Range Museum and Trinity Site, the place where the first atomic bomb was tested in 1945.